AdrianOrcik/HowTo/README.md

 ---------

-:pencil: How to avoid set active/inactive single elements of HUD during development?
+:pencil: How we avoided setting active/inactive single elements of HUD in code?
 ---------
 :warning: Issue
 - UI architecture does not support any layer of UI elements management